By Sierra Air Conditioning & Plumbing

 HEPA filters can help you to improve indoor air quality in your home, which in turn helps you and your family breathe easier.
 These filters are meant to help reduce allergies, respiratory issues, and odors in your home.
 IF someone in your home suffers from respiratory issues, they may benefit greatly from a HEPA filter.

 HEPA filters reduce the amount of dust and other allergens in your home’s air, which means that you will also notice you do not have to dust as much.
 However, this does not mean you can stop dusting and/or vacuuming your home, it just means that most of the dust is being collected by your HEPA filter.
 Dusting and vacuuming are important to help keep the remainder of the dust, allergens, etc. to a minimum.

-Sierra Air Conditioning & Heating offers various products with HEPA filters.
+Sierra Air Conditioning & Plumbing offers various products with HEPA filters.
 If you are interested in better filtration, call us today and start breathing easier!